Information for Tenants

 A Regional Review is an appeal of a decision about your RGI assistance or special needs housing.
 Applicants and tenants may request a Regional Review or appeal of decisions regarding:

 - Ineligibility for RGI assistance.

 - The type of accommodation in which the household may be housed (e.g. size of unit, mandate of building).

 - The category in which an applicant has been placed on the waiting list.

 If you want to appeal a decision, you must make your request within 10 days of receiving notice of the decision.

 If you are a tenant, you must submit the written request for a Regional Review to your housing provider.
 If you are an applicant, you must send your request to one of the offices of Durham Access to Social Housing (DASH).
-Your housing provider or local DASH office can provide you with a Regional Review Request Form (PDF).

 Once you have sent your request to your housing provider or to DASH, they will forward it to the Regional Review Panel for review.